USEPA/workshops/lessons/data_frames.md

 Source files for `read.csv()` can either be on a local hard drive or, and this is pretty cool, on the web.
 We will be using the later for our examples and exercises.
 If you had a local file it would be accessed like `mydf <- read.csv("C:/path/to/local/file.csv")`.
 As an aside, paths and use of forward vs back slash is important.
 R is looking for forward slashes ("/"), or unix-like paths.
 You can use these in place of the back slash and be fine.
 You can use a back slash but it needs to be a double back slash ("\").
 This is becuase the single backslash in an escape character that is used to indicate things like newlines or tabs.

-For today's workshop we will focus on grabbing data from a file on the web, but a local file is nearly the same you use the path to the file instead of a URL.
+For today's workshop we will focus on grabbing data from a file on the web, but a local file is nearly the same as you use the path to the file instead of a URL.

 Let's give it a try.